joellje/joellje/README.md

 ### Hi there, I'm Joel! 👋

-🎓 &nbsp; Currently a visiting student at UC Berkeley.
-My home university is Nanyang Technological University in Singapore, where I study Computer Science & Technology Management.
+🎓 &nbsp; Currently a fourth year student at Nanyang Technological University (Singapore), where I study Computer Science & Technology Management.

 🌱 &nbsp; Learning more about System Design and Backend Web Architecture.

 🤝 &nbsp; Looking to collaborate on open-source projects, particularly Python and JavaScript/TypeScript projects.

-📫 &nbsp; Reach me anytime at joellimjieen@berkeley.edu
+📫 &nbsp; Reach me anytime at joellimjieen@hotmail.com

 <br/>